After Goodbye

 Stanley showed me that last one.

-Nature has always been my greatest teacher, and presence is the doorway.
-Whether accompanying someone through loss, holding a camera in the wild, or floating above ancient giants in the South Pacific — the practice is the same:
+Presence has always been the practice — whether accompanying someone through loss, holding a camera in the wild, or floating in the South Pacific.
+The doorway is the same:

 Arrive.
 Breathe.
 Listen.

-As photographers we are trained to see.
-But the images that stay with us — the ones that feel alive — often come from something beyond seeing.
+The images that stay with us — the ones that feel alive — often come from something beyond seeing.
 They come from listening.
-From being so present that the moment opens itself to you rather than being taken.
+From being so present that the moment opens itself to you.

 Every photographer knows the moment I'm describing — not the technical one, but the other one.
 When you stop composing and simply feel the scene.
 When something in you goes quiet and the image arrives rather than being taken.

-That attunement, that willingness to receive rather than capture — I've come to understand it as the same capacity that makes animal communication possible.
+That attunement to nature, that willingness to receive rather than capture — that is what animal communication is.

 The Love That Doesn't Leave